Blockbuster (retailer): 1985–1996: Founding and early growth

 The Blockbuster Block Party concept was test-marketed in Albuquerque, New Mexico, and Indianapolis, Indiana, in 1994.
 It was an "entertainment complex" aimed at adults, containing eight themed areas housing a restaurant, games, laser tag arena, and motion simulator rides, and was housed in a windowless building the size of a city block.

-In 1989 Blockbuster expanded in the United Kingdom, purchasing the country's Ritz Video chain.
-The stores were rebranded to Blockbuster.

 The original Blockbuster company, Blockbuster Video Inc., was merged into the parent company Blockbuster Entertainment Inc. which had earlier replaced the Blockbuster Entertainment Company.
 In 1996, Blockbuster Entertainment Inc. merged into a new Blockbuster Entertainment Corporation and the retail stores, then called Blockbuster Video, were renamed Blockbuster.
 The logo changed slightly, but retained the ITC Machine font.
 In November 1996 Blockbuster confirmed that it was moving its headquarters from Fort Lauderdale, Florida, to the Renaissance Tower in downtown Dallas.
 Most of the workers at the Florida headquarters did not want to relocate, so Blockbuster planned to hire around 500 to 600 new employees for its Dallas headquarters.
 The company had offered various relocation packages to all of its Fort Lauderdale staff.
 The second Blockbuster Entertainment Corporation was later merged into Blockbuster, Inc.

-1997–2006: John Antioco era, Netflix sale turndown, and financial peak
+1997–2006: Expansions, acquisitions, and peak

 In June 1997, Taco Bell president John Antioco resigned from the company to become CEO of Blockbuster.
 Also that year, Warner Bros. offered Antioco an exclusive rental deal, seeing as DVDs were emerging as the new home video medium.
 Blockbuster was to have rights to rent new DVD releases for a period of time before they went on sale to the general public.
 The studio was to receive 40% of rental revenues in return, which was the same deal already in place for VHS rentals.
 Blockbuster turned the offer down, and the studio responded by lowering its DVD wholesale price in order to compete with the rental industry.
 Walmart seized the opportunity and in a few years surpassed Blockbuster as the studios' single largest source of revenue.
 Other mass retailers soon followed suit, selling DVDs below wholesale price as a loss leader in hopes of drawing more customers to their stores and selling them more profitable items.
 Unable to match prices, Blockbuster's business model was severely affected.

 In 1998, Blockbuster created DEJ Productions, which acquired 225 films primarily to provide exclusive content to its Blockbuster stores prior to being sold off to First Look Studios in 2005.
-During that same year, Blockbuster bought the Irish video rental store Xtra-vision, with over 200 stores in Ireland and the United Kingdom.
-In 2009, Blockbuster sold off its Irish operations to Birchall Investments, with the few Xtra-vision stores in the United Kingdom being rebranded as Blockbuster.